dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@worker1:~$
 </code></pre>

-Next phase is the flow being sent from backendsvc service to one of the backend pods backing that service and the processing of that flow is explained in the next section.
+Next step is the flow to be sent from backendsvc service to one of the backend pods backing that service and the processing of that flow is explained in the next section.

-# 5. Phase 2 - Service to Backend Pod
+# 5. Service to Backend Pod
 [Back to table of contents](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_b/README.md#part-b)

 The **assumption at this stage is, in the previous, kube-proxy managed NAT rules in iptables translated the backendsvc service IP to the backend1 pod' s IP (which is local to Worker 1 node)** to service the request that came from the frontend pod in the previous section.
 The other scenario, in which iptables translates the flow to backend2 pod IP, will be explained in [Part C](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_c).